 A battery monitor can indicate how much power the battery is receiving, how much you’re using, and how full the batteries are.
 The Bayite DC Digital Voltmeter & Ammeter is an ideal budget option and provides all this information.

 Some battery monitors do a little less.
 For example, the Innova 3721 only indicates the battery charge level.

-Others go a step further, like the Victron battery monitor BMV 712 indicating how many amp-hours remain and historical data.
+Others go further, like the Victron battery monitor BMV 712 indicating how many amp-hours remain and historical data.
 And it includes in-built Bluetooth communication for remote monitoring (within around 25ft of the vehicle).

 Armed with the monitor’s information, we can be relatively confident the battery health is ok and take action if it indicates a problem.